Rani Mukerji

 Rani Mukerji (/hns/; born 21 March 1978) is an Indian actress who works in Hindi films.
-She is the recipient of multiple accolades, including a National Film Award and eight Filmfare Awards.
-Mukerji has featured in listings of the highest-paid actresses of the 2000s.
+One of the highest-paid actresses of the 2000s, She is the recipient of multiple accolades, including a National Film Award and eight Filmfare Awards.

-Born into the Mukherjee-Samarth family, Mukerji dabbled with acting as a teenager by starring in her father Ram Mukherjee's Bengali-language film Biyer Phool and in the social drama Raja Ki Aayegi Baaraat (both 1996).
+Born into the Mukherjee-Samarth family, Mukerji graduated with a Home Science degree in SNDT Women's University.
+She began acting as a teenager by starring in her father Ram Mukherjee's Bengali-language film Biyer Phool and in the social drama Raja Ki Aayegi Baaraat (both 1996).
 Mukerji had her first commercial success with the action film Ghulam and breakthrough with the romance Kuch Kuch Hota Hai (both 1998).
 Following a brief setback, the year 2002 marked a turning point for her when she was cast by Yash Raj Films as the star of the drama Saathiya.

 Mukerji established herself by starring in several commercially successful romantic films, including Chalte Chalte (2003), Hum Tum, Veer-Zaara (both 2004), and Kabhi Alvida Naa Kehna (2006), and the crime comedy Bunty Aur Babli (2005).
 She also gained praise for playing an abused wife in the political drama Yuva (2004) and a deaf and blind woman in the drama Black (2005).
 Mukerji's collaborations with Yash Raj Films from 2007 and 2010 produced several unsuccessful films and led critics to bemoan her choice of roles.
 This changed when she played a headstrong journalist in the biographical thriller No One Killed Jessica (2011).
-Further success came with the thrillers Talaash (2012), Mardaani (2014) and Mardaani 2 (2019), the comedy-drama Hichki (2018), which emerged as Mukerji's highest-grossing release, and the drama Mrs. Chatterjee vs Norway (2023), which earned her the National Film Award for Best Actress in a Leading Role.
+Further success came with the thrillers Talaash (2012), Mardaani (2014), Mardaani 2 (2019) and Mardaani 3 (2026), the social message-drama Hichki (2018), which emerged as Mukerji's highest-grossing release, and the drama Mrs. Chatterjee vs Norway (2023), which earned her the National Film Award for Best Actress.

 Mukerji is involved with humanitarian causes and is vocal about issues faced by women and children.
 She has participated in concert tours and stage shows, and featured as a talent judge for the 2009 reality show Dance Premier League.
 Mukerji is married to filmmaker Aditya Chopra, with whom she has a daughter.